rahulranjanmca/circlemonk/docs/java-architect-interview-questions/start.md

     - Decomposition
         - Decompose by Business Capability, Decompose by Subdomain
     - Testing
-        - Service Component Test, Consumer Driven Contract Test, Consumer Side Contract Test
+        - Service Component Test, Consumer Driven Contract Test
     -

+### What are the parameters you should consider when choosing for a technology for you new job.

+- COST
+- EASE OF LEARNING
+- RESOURCE AVAILABILITY
+- PERFORMANCE
+- SECURITY
+- MIGRATION TO AND FROM COMPLEXITY
+- MEATURENESS
+- LONG TERM VISION
+- COMMUNITY